OpenCLIM/ecocrop/README.md

 # Method
+The EcoCrop climatic suitability model uses the following parameters from the EcoCrop database for the climate suitability calculation:
+- **TOPMN**: optimal minimum temperature
+- **TOPMX**: optimal maximum temperature
+- **TMIN**: absolute minimum temperature
+- **TMAX**: absolute maximum temperature
+- **KTMP**: killing temperature early growth
+- **ROPMN**: optimal minimum rainfall
+- **ROPMX**: optimal maximum rainfall
+- **RMIN**: absolute minimum rainfall
+- **RMAX**: absolute maximum rainfall
+- **GMIN**: minimum crop cycle, the minimum number of 'growing days' the crop needs
+- **GMAX**: maximum crop cycle, the maximum length of time the crop can grow in

+The following parameters are used for additional masking of suitable locations for crop growth:
+- **TEXT**: Optimal soil texture
+- **TEXTR**: Absolute soil texture

-The ECOCROP suitability model derives a suitability score based on daily temperature and daily precipitation values, using information on the required and optimal temperature and precipitation ranges, and the number of days within which the crop must grow.
+The suitability score is calculated using information on the required and optimal temperature (TMIN, TMAX, TOPMN, TOPMX) and precipitation (RMIN, RMAX) ranges, and the number of days within which the crop must grow (GMIN, GMAX).
 The temperature and precipitation suitability score for a given crop is calculated for each day and grid square in the CHESS-SCAPE (or other provided) dataset and a selection of possible growing times (GTIMEs) between GMIN and GMAX by looking forward in time by GTIME days and calculating the scores for this period.
-We chose GTIMEs at an interval of 10days from GMIN onwards to balance accuracy against computational cost.
+We chose GTIMEs at an interval of 10days from GMIN to balance accuracy against computational cost.
 The scores for each GTIME are first aggregated by taking the maximum, then the scores for each day are aggregated to yearly scores by taking the 95th centile over each year.
 Using the 95th centile ensures that the aggregated annual score represents the best possible score derived from the optimal timing of crop growth and harvest, without being overly sensitive to anomalous single days with high scores (as would be the case if the maximum was used).
 The minimum of the two scores at each grid square is then taken to give an overall score, as the lowest score is likely to be the limiting factor in the crop’s growth.

 ## Temperature Suitability Scoring Method